Natural Landscape & Open Spaces

 There really is so much beautiful open space wrapped around Medway’s urban areas.

 We are blessed with wonderful landscapes, vistas and open spaces for avid walkers, adventurous families and relaxed roamers alike to enjoy and explore.
-There are also plenty of ways to get up close to nature, from birds and wildlife to highland cattle and alpacas.
+There are also plenty of ways to get up close to nature, from birds and wildlife to highland cattle.

 Medway’s landscape offers some truly breath-taking walking routes, with far-reaching views over North Kent and its river estuaries.